tmoens/zebrafish-facility-manager/zf-usage-docs/docs/why-zfm.md

 The system allows users to trace backwards and forwards through the stock lineage.
-Sufficient information is presented in the interface to let the user choose the parent or offspring that caries a particular trait.
+Sufficient information is presented in the interface to let the user choose the parent or offspring that carries a particular trait.

 ### Tank Label Printing (With QR Code)

 The system can be used to generate a tank label including QR code for a particular stock.
-The QR code allows a user in the facility to point at that QR code and jump right to the stock in the system.
+The QR code allows a user in the facility to point at that QR code and navigate to the stock in the system.
 The system provides default content for a label, but users can edit it to fit the confines of their labels.